MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

   - Ensure your app is listed in the Settings->All Apps list.
   - For unpackaged apps, ensure that your application can be easily uninstalled through the Add or Remove Programs control.
 When your application is uninstalled, ensure that ARP entries, Start menu entries, files and directories, registry entries, and temporary files are also removed.
 Consider giving your users the option to preserve their data when they uninstall your application.
   - Ensure that during uninstallation your app removes all binaries and application data.
 User-created content should be stored in locations like `Documents`, which can then be retained by users even after the app is uninstalled.
 MSIX automatically removes the app binaries and data.
 For information about how packaged apps handle files and registry entries, see [Understanding how packaged desktop apps run on Windows](/windows/msix/desktop/desktop-to-uwp-behind-the-scenes).
+  - Avoid installing or updating system binaries that may require a reboot.

 #### Updates

   - Support an update mechanism that allows your app to restart when its convenient for the user.
 Consider using the Windows App SDK Restart APIs to manage app behavior.
-  - Avoid updating system binaries that may require a reboot.
   - Ensure that your update mechanism downloads only the essential changed components that need to be updated.
 This can minimize the network bandwidth required.
   - Ensure that you provide a way to update and repair your app.
 Consider MSIX, which automatically handles update repair.
 For more information, see [Auto-update and repair apps](/windows/msix/app-installer/auto-update-and-repair--overview).
   - Consider push notification-based updates or checking for available updates at app startup or at restart.